IRNAS/irnas-tsl2591-driver/README.md

 IRNAS Zephyr compatible implementation of `tsl2591` lux driver with `i2c` support.

-**IMPORTANT NOTE: for some reason first i2c transaction with sensor fails, hence we have a dummy rad inside init function that will fail.
-Ignore this message as init should go trough!**
+**IMPORTANT NOTE: for some reason first i2c transaction with sensor fails, hence we have a dummy read inside the init function that will fail.
+The error can be ignored.**

 Interrupt support is not yet supported in the driver!
 ## Setup